sergioloppe/avatar_demo/README.md

 ## Class Structure

 ![Class Diagram](images/diagram.svg)

+### AvatarConfiguration
+- Configures the 3D model of the avatar including node names, textures, initial positions, and animations.
+- Contains mappings for phonemes to morpher targets.

 ### ContentView
 - The main SwiftUI view that contains the `SceneViewContainer` and controls for interacting with the avatar.